collamaf/SimDaVinci/README.md

 2021.02.01 by collamaf
 - Add absorber material 6 for black plastic, maybe PVC but with slightly higher density (1.4 vs 1.3))
 - Fix missing water around GaContainer in 18F studies (source 11)

+2021.02.08 by collamaf
+- Massive cleaning of DetConst

 ## TO DO's